 Model setup

-We next describe the development and simulation of an individual based model to incorporate staff schedules and expand the modeling framework above to a facility-level setting.
-In a modeled facility, n staff are assigned a work schedule that determines time frames when they are in the facility interacting with residents and other staff working at the same time.
+We next describe the development and simulation of an individual based model to incorporate staff working schedules and expand the modeling framework above to a facility-level setting.
+In a modeled facility, w staff are assigned a work schedule that determines time frames when they are in the facility interacting with residents and other staff working at the same time.
 We denote W(wit) as an indicator function for whether staff member i is working at the facility on day t.
 In addition to their work schedule, all staff are assigned a testing schedule, encoded by function T(wit), with different testing schedules discussed further below.
-The model is simulated for 180 days at an 8-hour time step, with each time step corresponding to a work shift as described below.
+The model is simulated for 180 days at an 8-hour time step with w=700 staff, with each time step corresponding to a work shift as described below.

 Staff move through susceptible (S), exposed (E), infected (I), and recovered (R) states, with the infected state corresponding to time when βit>0.
 Parameters for newly exposed staff are drawn to determine tlatent, tincubation, and tinfectious, from which an infectiousness profile, βit is generated.
 Tested staff produce a positive test result if βit>0 and T(wit)=1, at which time they enter a quarantined (Q) state immediately if d=0, or first enter a tested (T) state before Q if there is a delay between test administration and the test result.
 Staff in state Q are restricted from working for 10 days (W(wit)=0 for 10 days) and are not required to undergo systematic testing for 90 days following a positive result (T(wit)=0 for 90 days).